 Frozen Oyster vs Fresh Oyster

-Once we bring them home, we soak the unopened package in cold water to thaw them out.
-Then we open the package and put 3 tbsp of cornflour over it, and then rinse them off one by one to remove any sediment.
-Then we rinse them a couple more times and strain.
-Wash the oysters a few times and remove any remnants of shell or grainy particles from them especially the fresh oysters.
-Then they’re ready to mix with seasonings.
+How to prepare the frozen oyster?
+The first thing you do is to thaw them before opening the package.
+In a bowl put 3 tbsp of cornflour over it and mix it well, and then rinse them off one by one to remove any sediment.
+Rinse it under the tap water and drain it well before they’re ready to mix with seasoning.
+Wash the oysters a few times and remove any remnants of shell or grainy particles from them especially the frozen oysters.

 How does gochugaru differ from gochujang?

 I always got confited with Gochugara and Gochujang.
 Gochugaru translates literally to pepper powder.
 Gochu means pepper and Garu mean powder.
-The name Gochugaru refers to the flakes of a moderately hot sun-dried red chilli pepper.
-On the other hand, Gochujang is a thick, sticky paste used in dipping sauces and marinades.
+The name Gochugaru refers to the flakes of a moderately hot sun-dried red long pepper.
+On the opposite hand, Gochujang is a thick, sticky paste utilized in dipping sauces and marinades.
 Gochujang contains Gochugaru along with various other flavorful ingredients.

-After practice and families ourselves with Korean food, we understand better how to use these two kind of seasoning.
-While you can use gochujang in your marinade for bulgogi, other meat and also some seafood dishes (like this recipe) to get a traditional flavour profile.
-You can also add it to various soups, stews and sauces.
-Moreover, use Gochugaru as an all-purpose seasoning to add heat to almost any dish.
-It is essential if you are making kimchi.
+After practising and families ourselves with Korean food, we understand better the way to use these two types of seasoning.
+While you’ll be able to use gochujang in your marinade for bulgogi, other meat and also some seafood dishes (like this recipe) to urge a standard flavour profile. you’ll also add it to varied soups, stews and sauces.
+Moreover, use Gochugaru as an all-purpose seasoning to feature heat to almost any dish. it’s essential if you’re making kimchi.

 We wanted both flavour and heat for this recipe and thus we use both here!